 How universities in Africa can build job skills for young people

-This mini-report is based predominantly on publications from our African Education Research Database (AERD) to address how universities and colleges in sub-Saharan Africa can work with employers to increase employment for young people in Africa.
+This brief is based predominantly on publications from our African Education Research Database (AERD) to address how universities and colleges in sub-Saharan Africa can work with employers to increase employment for young people in Africa.

 The increasing rate of unemployment amongst young people in Africa is alarming and has sparked public conversations.

 It is estimated that the youth population in Africa will double to over 830 million by 2050 (AFDB, 2015).
 This situation presents both opportunities and risks.
 If managed properly, for example by investing in the skills and knowledge of young people at scale, then the economic and social situation of Africa can be transformed (Gates Foundation, Goal Keepers Report, 2018).
 The problem is that most young people are marginalised economically, with limited employment opportunities (Olutuase et al., 2020).

 Of Africa’s nearly 420 million young people aged 15-35, one-third are unemployed, another third are vulnerably employed, and only one in six is in wage employment.
 The problem is not just unemployment but underemployment (AFDB, 2015, p.1).